-The Plaintiff and Class
+The Plaintiffs and Class

 - 6. The representative Plaintiff, Uttra Kumari Krishnan, is a resident of Coquitlam, British Columbia. - 7.
-In or around 2009, the Plaintiff began purchasing the "Webber Naturals" brand dietary supplements labelled "JOINT EASE", "Double Strength", and "500/400 mg", and labelled as containing "glucosamine sulfate", from Shoppers Drug Mart for her own use, on the recommendation of the pharmacist at Shoppers Drug Mart who indicated to her that it was effective in relieving joint pain. - 8.
-Since then, the Plaintiff has continued to purchase the same "Webber Naturals" brand dietary supplement from Shoppers Drug Mart, the Real Canadian Superstore, and most recently, London Drugs.
-The Plaintiff relied upon the label in order to determine that she was purchasing the correct bottle each time.
+In or around 2009, the Plaintiff Ms. Krishnan began purchasing the "Webber Naturals" brand dietary supplements labelled "JOINT EASE", "Double Strength", and "500/400 mg", and labelled as containing "glucosamine sulfate", from Shoppers Drug Mart for her own use, on the recommendation of the pharmacist at Shoppers Drug Mart who indicated to her that it was effective in relieving joint pain.

-- 9. Subsequent laboratory testing of samples of the "Webber Naturals" brand dietary supplements indicate that they do not contain any glucosamine sulfate. - 10.
-The Plaintiff first learned that the "Webber Naturals" brand dietary supplement did not contain glucosamine sulfate in June 2019.
-The Plaintiff would not have purchased the "Webber Naturals" brand dietary supplement if she had known the bottles contained a product that was different than indicated on the label. - 11.
-The Plaintiff brings this claim on behalf of herself and on behalf of residents of Canada who, on or after May 6, 2004, purchased a product labeled as containing glucosamine sulfate from, or manufactured by, one or more of the Defendants (the "Class" or the "Class Members").
+- 8. Since then, Ms. Krishnan the Plaintiff has continued to purchase the same "Webber Naturals" brand dietary supplement from Shoppers Drug Mart, the Real Canadian Superstore, and most recently, London Drugs.
+Ms. Krishnan The Plaintiff relied upon the label in order to determine that she was purchasing the correct bottle each time. - 9.
+Subsequent laboratory testing of samples of the "Webber Naturals" brand dietary supplements indicate that they do not contain any glucosamine sulfate. - 10.
+Ms. Krishnan The Plaintiff first learned that the "Webber Naturals" brand dietary supplement did not contain glucosamine sulfate in June 2019.
+Ms. Krishnan The Plaintiff would not have purchased the "Webber Naturals" brand dietary supplement if she had known the bottles contained a product that was different than indicated on the label. - 11.
+The Plaintiff Tom Trottier resides in Ottawa, Ontario.
+Since approximately 2000, Mr. Trottier purchased products labeled as containing glucosamine sulfate, which were sold under the brand names "Webber Naturals", "Jamieson" and "Life Brand".
+Mr. Trottier first purchased the dietary supplement on the recommendation of his doctor, who indicated glucosamine sulfate might be effective in relieving his knee joint pain. - 10.12.
+In or around July 25, 2021, Mr. Trottier first learned that products labeled as containing glucosamine sulfate may not contain glucosamine sulfate after the certification of this action was reported in the national news.
+Mr. Trottier stopped purchasing glucosamine sulfate products as a result of this action.
+Mr. Trottier would not have purchased the glucosamine sulfate products if he had known that the bottles contained a product different from what was indicated on the label. - H1.13.
+The Plaintiffs brings this claim on behalf of herself and on behalf of residents of Canada who, on or after May 6, 2004, purchased a product labeled as containing "glucosamine sulfate", "glucosamine sulfate potassium chloride", "glucosamine sulfate KCL", or "glucosamine sulfate KCL" (the "Defendants' Glucosamine Sulfate Products"), for purposes that were primarily personal, family or household, from, or manufactured by, one or more of the Defendants (the "Class" or the "Class Members").